Consensus Tracking of Perturbed Open Multi-Agent Systems with Repelling Antagonistic Interactions: Preliminaries

 \begin{assumption} $\mathcal{P}^-_{\exists}=\mathcal{P}^-_{>}$. \end{assumption} \begin{remark} Assumption \ref{top_assump} indicates that any digraph containing negative edges has more negative edges than positive edges, which implies $\mathcal{P}^+\cup\mathcal{P}^-_{>}=\mathcal{P}$.
-Assumption \ref{top_assump} can reflect some practical scenarios, e.g., DDoS attacks usually inject a large number of malicious connections to a cyber-physical system to overwhelm the normal connections and to further exhaust the resource while cause instability of the network \cite{RN3717}. \end{remark}
+Such an assumption can reflect some practical scenarios.
+For example, DDoS attacks usually inject a large number of malicious connections to a cyber-physical system to overwhelm the normal connections and to further exhaust the resource while cause instability of the network \cite{RN3717}. \end{remark}